 Most of our owner- occupied products include temporary removal cover but this will be restricted to certain causes.
 Personal Possessions cover should therefore be included on the policy to ensure all personal belongings are covered outside of their usual address.

-My client has a guest staying with them during Coronavirus lockdown, will their personal possessions be covered whilst they are staying?
+My client has a guest staying with them due to Coronavirus, will their personal possessions be covered whilst they are staying?

 If the guest has their own home insurance policy, this may cover their personal possessions away from home while they are temporarily staying at the insureds property.
 There may be a limit to the cover provided, so they should check their policy wording.
 If the guest cannot obtain cover via their own home insurance provider, then we will only consider cover, where “Visitors personal effects” forms part of the terms and conditions.
 Cover will be subject to the limits provided.
 If the guest has no personal cover and there is no “Visitor’s personal effects” cover in force, then cover cannot be provided.